ayadima/age-detection/README.md

-# Helmet Detection
+# Face and Age Detection

-Helmet detection model that aims to localize, identify and distinguish workers wearing security helmets from those not wearing security helmets in a single image.
+Face and Age detection model that aims to localize, identify and distinguish different faces with age prediction in a single image.

+This project uses [**Blazeface**](https://github.com/tensorflow/tfjs-models/tree/master/blazeface) model from Tensorflow.js models to detect faces and [**face-api.js**]'(https://github.com/justadudewhohacks/face-api.js) age classifier to predict age.

 This TensorFlow.js model does not require you to know about machine learning.
 It can take input as any browser-based image elements (`<img>`, `<video>`, `<canvas>` elements, for example) and returns an array of bounding boxes with class name and confidence level.